VernierST/godirect-js/README.md

 ## Requirements

 This library is currently only implemented using [WebBluetooth](https://webbluetoothcg.github.io/web-bluetooth/) and [WebHID](https://wicg.github.io/webhid/) both of which have limited browser support

+Partial WebHID functionality is available in Chrome 78 behind a flag on desktop OSes.
+You will need to enable the "Experimental Web Platform Features" flag (chrome://flags/#enable-experimental-web-platform-features) and restart Chrome.

 ## Installation